The leased line for internet connectivity.

 Fiber Leased Lines

 Fiber leased lines provide a completely un-contended or dedicated symmetric data connection by sending pulses of light over a fiber optic cable.
 This means that the connection which is coming directly from the service provider, is not shared with other users and comes with identical download and upload speeds.
 Almost all leased lines use fiber for the major part of the channel.
-Of all the types of leased line, fiber leased lines provide the fastest possible speeds which go up-to 10 Gbps.
+Of all the types of leased lines, fiber leased lines provide the fastest possible speeds which go up to 10 Gbps.

 DSL Leased Lines